Mark Meshulam is a window consultant based in Chicago, IL, USA

 6. Do your steel windows have lead paint or asbestos caulk?
 Use an expert to help formulate your strategy to address these conditions.
 There may be a need to segregate work areas in order to perform remediations and mitigations.
 These tasks must be fitted into your project schedule.
 Mockups can be useful here also, as the involved parties get an opportunity to see the extent of the work and gain expectations for the end result.

 7. Is there a need to discover and match the original paint color?
 There are experts who perform this type of work.
-Here are some specs for this from the GSA.

 Preservation Chicago, Window Restoration vs. Replacement Studies